dekuNukem/duckyPad/keymap_instructions.md

 ### Modify keymap entries

-You can start from a [empty keymap](https://raw.githubusercontent.com/dekuNukem/duckyPad/master/sample_profiles/keymaps/keymap_template_empty.txt), or from the [default `English (US)` keymap](https://raw.githubusercontent.com/dekuNukem/duckyPad/master/sample_profiles/keymaps/keymap_template_eng_us.txt).
+You can start from an [empty keymap](https://raw.githubusercontent.com/dekuNukem/duckyPad/master/sample_profiles/keymaps/keymap_template_empty.txt), or from the [default `English (US)` keymap](https://raw.githubusercontent.com/dekuNukem/duckyPad/master/sample_profiles/keymaps/keymap_template_eng_us.txt).
 Either way, download and open it in a text editor.

 Start from the top left key: